iNephron/W-PCT-E/ReadMe.rst

 within the luminal and peritubular cell membranes.

-: K-Cl simple cotransporter with [1:1] stoichiometry, located on Peritubular Membrane which includes both Cell-Lateral Membrane (ie)/Cell-Basal (is) Membrane, see Eq:(42) and Python module:def k-cl().
+K-Cl simple cotransporter with [1:1] stoichiometry, located on Peritubular Membrane which includes both Cell-Lateral Membrane (ie)/Cell-Basal (is) Membrane, see Eq:(42) and Python module: def k-cl().

-: Na-Glucose simple cotransporter with [1:1] stoichiometry, located on Apical  Membrane, see Eq:(43) and Python module: def sglt_mi().
+Na-Glucose simple cotransporter with [1:1] stoichiometry, located on Apical  Membrane, see Eq:(43) and Python module: def sglt_mi().

-: Na-H2PO4 simple cotransporter with [1:1] stoichiometry, located on  Apical  Membrane, see Eq:(44) and Python module: def nah2po4_mi().
+Na-H2PO4 simple cotransporter with [1:1] stoichiometry, located on  Apical  Membrane, see Eq:(44) and Python module: def nah2po4_mi().

-: Na/H simple exchanger with [1:-1] stoichiometry, located on Apical Membrane, see Eq:(45) and Python module: def nah().
+Na/H simple exchanger with [1:-1] stoichiometry, located on Apical Membrane, see Eq:(45) and Python module: def nah().

-: Na/NH4 simple exchanger with [1:-1] stoichiometry, located on Apical Membrane, see Eq:(46) and Python module: def nanh4().
+Na/NH4 simple exchanger with [1:-1] stoichiometry, located on Apical Membrane, see Eq:(46) and Python module: def nanh4().

 : Cl/HCO3 simple exchanger with [1:-1] stoichiometry, located on Apical  Membrane, see Eq:(47) and Python module: def clhco2_mi().